amaurylekens/SDC_Segnet/README.md

 ### Train

+1. Prepare a folder with images captured with the Udacity simulator
-1. Run the train.py file
+2. Run the train.py file

 ### Live segmentation

 1. Run the Udacity simulator and go in the self-driving mode
 2. Run the live_segmentation.py file
+3. Drives the car (there is no self-driving mode for the moment)

 ## Dependencies